VAMDC/Standards/doc/source/vamdcxsams/processCollisions.rst

 	The **FitData** element of type **FitDataType**
 	gives all data necessary to calculate the numerical output using a fit function.
-The child element **FunctionRef** refers to this function which is defined in the :ref:`Functions` branch.
-	Data are of two types:

-	*	the validity limits of the arguments (x1, x2...)
-	*	the fit parameter values
+Function reference should be given in the **functionRef** attribute of **FitParameters** element.
+Validity limits of the arguments (x1, x2...) and the fit parameter values are also provided there.

 	To complete the description, the fit accuracy, the physical uncertainty and the data production date may be reported.